 - #6.
 Make a corn crib and put her in it.
 Like a sandbox, a corn crib contains whole corn (like they have at a pumpkin-patch play area) for a child to play in.
 (Keeping close watch that she doesn’t try to eat it.)

 - #7.
 Touch her skin with a leaf, using a little bit of pressure, so she can feel the texture of the leaf.

 - #8.
 Touch her skin with a seed or nut, using a little bit of pressure so she can feel the texture.

 - #9.
 Let her play with a stick!
 Find a stick just the right size and let her hold it, touch it, and play with it.

 - #10.
 Play in the warm rain with her.
 Let the raindrops fall on her face and arms for a few minutes.

 - #11.
 Put all the objects you have touched her skin with, in front of her.
 Encourage her to play with each one.
 Take turns touching her skin with each one and talking to her about it.

-***A word of caution… DO NOT allow yourself to think these steps are too simple to make an impact!
+***A word of caution… resist the temptation to think these steps are too simple to make an impact!
 The opposite is true.